schprc/python-basics-files/README.md

 More about GitHub markdown read [here](https://github.com/schprc/python-basics-files.git)

-and ...
+and/or ...

-# This is a large heading
+#This is a large heading (with space after hash)

 This is a paragraph with *emphasis* and **strong** text.